avcopan/cadd-practice/README.md

  - [`jupyterlab`](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html), which allows you to create python notebooks.
 Notebooks are more flexible than python scripts, because you can add text and generate graphs directly inside of them.
  - [`pandas`](https://pandas.pydata.org/docs/) is the Python equivalent of Excel.
 It enables you to work with tables of data (or "dataframes").
  - [`matplotlib`](https://matplotlib.org/) is a plotting library for Python.
-The syntax is a little cumbersome, but it is very powerful and can crate some very nice-looking plots.
+The syntax is a little cumbersome, but it is very powerful and can create some very nice-looking plots.
  - [`rdkit`](https://www.rdkit.org/docs/) is a powerful chemistry library for Python, which enables you to visualize and structurally analyze different molecules.
  - [`chembl_webresource_client`](https://github.com/chembl/chembl_webresource_client) is a Python interface to the [ChEMBL database](https://www.ebi.ac.uk/chembl/) of bioactive molecules.

 Additional minor packages included in the install command here are: `tqdm` for visualizing progress bars with long downloads; `ipywidgets` for making `tqdm` work in a Jupyter notebook.
-You will also need to run the following command to enable widgets in Jupyter:
+You may also need to run the following command to enable widgets in Jupyter:
 ```
 jupyter nbextension enable --py widgetsnbextension
 ```

 Note that these packages are only available to you inside of your `cadd-env` environment.
 You will need to activate it anytime you want to use them.